 For this we require the location of the vehicle, your contact details and proof of ownership in the form of an ownership V5 document.

 Three Rivers District Council

 If you have any further queries regarding this scheme then you contact us via our Online contact form

 What is a nuisance vehicle?

 A nuisance vehicle comes under the Clean Neighbourhoods and Environment Act, 2005 and if the vehicle is deemed a nuisance, authorised officers then have the power to issue a fixed penalty notice of £100.

 A vehicle can be considered a nuisance if:

 - It is parked within 500 meters of another vehicle, where both are being advertised as for sale

 - If it is having restricted work being done to it on a road (this includes repairs, maintenance, servicing, improvement or dismantling).

-If you believe a vehicle falls under these conditions, you can report it on:
+If you believe a vehicle falls under these conditions, you can report it via our Online contact form